pryv/dev-site/source/getting-started/javascript.md

 ### Monitors

-Monitors will watch the changes from a selected structure of data (i.e: Errors, Events, Streams or Filters), made within a user account in an app.
-They are used to fetch the current state of all the elements in an app after load.
-Therefore it allows to manage data in a user account while an app in running.
+Monitors watch the changes to selected data structures (i.e: Errors, Events, Streams or Filters).
+They are used to fetch the current state of all the elements in an app upon loading.
+Therefore it allows to manage data in a user account at runtime.

 To use monitors you will need to:
-- Setup a monitor variable (see below in 'Setup Monitors').
+- Setup a monitor variable.
-- Call any of the monitors (i.e: Load, Error, Event, Stream, Filter).
+- Add the requested event listener(s).
-- Call the `monitor.start` method to start monitoring (see below in 'Start').
+- Call the `monitor.start`.

 #### Setup Monitors